Staging, Smart Upgrades & Concessions

 The Rooms That Matter Most

-When these rooms feel updated and cohesive, buyers subconsciously extend that confidence to the rest of the home.
+When these rooms feel cohesive and updated, buyers often extend that confidence to the rest of the home.
+This subconscious effect reduces hesitation and supports stronger offers.

 Why Paint Is Often the Highest ROI Upgrade